Anthony9811/selenium-pom-practice/README.md

  ### Setup Instructions:

-  Clone the repository: `git clone https://github.com/Anthony9811/selenium-pom-practice.git`
+ 1. Clone the repository: `git clone https://github.com/Anthony9811/selenium-pom-practice.git`

-  Navigate to the project directory.
+ 2. Navigate to the project directory.

-  Build the project and run tests using Maven: `mvn clean install`
+ 3. Run the Tests:

+You have a few options for running the tests:

+- **From the command line (Maven):**
+Use the following command to run all tests in the project:
+`mvn clean test`

+- **Using the TestNG Suite:**
+Open the project in your IDE _(preferably IntelliJ IDEA)_ and right-click on the `testng.xml` file.
+Select the "Run" option to execute the entire test suite.

 ## Repository Structure
 * `src/main/java/pages`: This is where the Page Object classes are located.
 Thanks to the Test Automation University course i learned that it is considered a good practice to create a class for each page when using the POM pattern, so in order to improve the readability of the structure i decided to create subpackages here for tests (such as `login` and `forgotpassword`) that open multiple pages for things like confirmation messages and others.